 Take a few minutes to think and write about what makes our community unique.
+These are also great questions to ask during your one-to-one visits.

 - 1. What drew you in?

 - 2. What keeps you here?

 - 3. What makes this a special place?